 Dr. Luft and Dr. Bogdan will determine if you have sinusitis during your examination.
 They will examine your ears, nose and throat and determine the cause of your sinusitis.
 Diagnosis can occur with the help of x-rays, CAT scan or MRIs in order to see the sinuses within your skull.
 Blood or allergy tests may also be performed.
 Treatment may be based upon the cause of your infection.
 Obstructions caused by allergies can be minimized or eliminated by treating the allergy.
 Flushing the nose and sinuses with saline can be very helpful.
 Sometimes humidifiers, warm compresses over your sinuses, or drinking lots of fluids (which thins out your mucus) can also alleviate symptoms.
 Medications including antibiotics can treat an infection in the sinuses and control the condition.
 Repeated sinusitis may be caused by an obstruction and will be most responsive to surgery.

 Surgery can be performed in a number of ways.
 It’s possible that the walls between sinuses are removed to make the sinuses larger.
 When the sinuses are larger, there is less of chance for obstruction to occur.
 Sometimes new openings are created in the sinuses for better drainage.
 If an obstruction is caused by a deviated septum, surgery can help straighten it out.
 Many of these options are performed endoscopically and under general anesthesia.

 Sinus surgery is a very common procedure and helps treat sinus disorders.
-There are some rare risks, which should be discussed during your visit with Drs.
-Medford and Luft.
-Drs.
-Medford and Luft will explain possible complications to help you better understand your treatment options.
+There are some rare risks, which should be discussed during your visit with Dr. Luft and Dr. Bogdan.
+Dr. Luft and Dr. Bogdan will explain possible complications to help you better understand your treatment options.